 Gilead has developed today’s leading medicines for viral hepatitis.

 Gilead is working with regional partners to introduce branded Sovaldi®, Harvoni® and Epclusa® in low- and middle-income countries, prioritizing those with the greatest disease burden.
 The company also works with 11 generic drug manufacturers in India to produce high-quality, low-cost generic versions of its chronic hepatitis C medicines for use in 105 developing countries.

-Viread® (tenofovir disoproxil fumarate) and Vemlidy® are indicated for the treatment of chronic hepatitis B. We work with regional business partners and generic licensing partners to sell Viread and Vemlidy for HBV at discounted prices in more than 130 developing countries.
-We are working to increase the number of access countries in which both medicines are registered for HBV.
+Viread® (tenofovir disoproxil fumarate) and Vemlidy® (tenofovir alafenamide) are indicated for the treatment of chronic hepatitis B. We work with regional business partners and generic licensees to sell Viread and Vemlidy for HBV at discounted prices in more than 140 developing countries.